 Jamie Dimon, JPMorgan Chase & Co.
-(JPM)’s chairman and chief executive officer, will testify next month at a Senate committee hearing on his bank’s $2 billion trading loss and will be asked to appear at a similar House hearing.
+(JPM:US)’s chairman and chief executive officer, will testify next month at a Senate committee hearing on his bank’s $2 billion trading loss and will be asked to appear at a similar House hearing.

 Dimon plans to appear June 13 before the Senate Banking Committee, led by Senator Tim Johnson, a South Dakota Democrat, a committee spokesman said.
 He will also be asked to give testimony on June 19 before the House Financial Services Committee, a person familiar with the plans said.

 “Jamie Dimon has accepted Chairman Johnson’s request to testify before the Senate Banking Committee,” Sean Oblack, the panel’s spokesman, said today in an e-mailed statement.